Laid (album): Reception

 Entertainment Weekly writer Josef Woodard said the "[q]uirky numbers blend with dream interludes and droll carnality in this juicy alternative to the Alternative Parade."
 BBC Music reviewer Ian Wade wrote the album is full of "solid songwriting, showcasing James at their finest, relaxing into their own skins."
 The Washington Post's Mark Jenkins liked Eno's attempt to "recapture some of the delicacy of the band's initial work", offering up an album that is "not quite so bombastic as its immediate predecessors."
 The San Diego Union-Tribune contributor James Herbert noted while Booth's "acerbic observations and wounded-troubadour vocals wend through all 13 tracks", they are mainly "set to more brooding tunes that burble with atmosphere", and that Eno "indulge[d] in too much atmospheric dabbling."
 Johnny Dee of NME disliked Eno's production for "strip[ping] the songs of personality, and zip, inadvertently creating un-songs", and said these "sleep-inducing meanderings lull the listener into such a smoky kind of boredom."
+The Audiophile Voice's Mark Block expressed a similar sentiment: "I find the 'atmos' a little too smoky for my taste, but did it get in the way?
+No, but just barely".
 Calgary Herald writer Don McSwiney, meanwhile, praised Eno's work, as it made the band come across a "lot slicker, its rougher edges smoothed out and replaced with BIG production values likely with an eye to capitalizing on the modest success of its last effort".

 Laid charted at number three in the UK, number 72 in the US, and number 86 in Australia.
 It was certified gold in the UK by the British Phonographic Industry and in the US by the Recording Industry Association of America.
 By 2001, Laid had sold 539,000 copies in the US.
 "Sometimes (Lester Piggott)" charted at number 18 in the UK and number 119 in Australia.
 "Laid" charted at number 25 in the UK and number 40 in Australia.
 In the US, "Laid" peaked at number three on the Billboard Alternative Airplay chart, at number 57 on the Radio Songs chart, and number 61 on the Hot 100.
 "Laid" was certified platinum by the BPI in 2021, and was included on lists of the decade's best songs compiled by PopMatters and uDiscoverMusic.
+Clash included "Out to Get You" and "Sometimes (Lester Piggott)" on their list of the top 10 best James songs.